 - 16.1.
-March, July & November: At Mumbai center only.
-1 st year ADSM&L students must clear at least 3 papers out of 5 papers of the first year in March or July examination to be eligible for ATKT and admission in the 2ndyear of ADSM&L course; - 162.
-Each subject for the examination carries 100 marks and the candidates should secure a minimum of 50% of the marks in each subject for passing the examinations.
-Candidates who are appearing again are exempted from appearing for examinations in those subjects in which they have secure 50 per cent or more marks in earlier attempts.
-Two years course has to be completed in a span of five years from the date of admission for 1styear ADSM&L/Associateship. - 16.3.
+Examinations are normally held at Mumbai.
+Additional examination is also held in June / July.
+1st year DSM&L students must clear at least 3 papers out of 5 papers of the first year in March or July examination to be eligible for ATKT and admission in the 2nd year of ADSM&L course; - 162 Each subject for the examination carries 100 marks and the candidates should secure a minimum of 50% of the marks in each subject for passing the examinations.
+Candidates who are appearing again are exempted from appearing for examinations in those subjects in which they have secure 50 per cent or more marks in earlier attempts. - 163.
 No other exemptions are given in any subject based on any special qualification or experience, etc. held by the candidates.